Nicholas-Parise/Restaurant-Rating/README.md

 ### Objective
 Make a service that is simple to use that has the features people actually want while fostering a community of like minded people.

-## Possible Names
-A name has not been decided.

-* I kinda like 'Amandined' it has the word 'dined' in it, and it is the technical term for garnishign with sliced almonds so it has the cooking angle too

 ## Tech Stack